10 Top-Rated Tourist Attractions in Brandenburg an der Havel

 Brandenburg an der Havel's Old Town Hall (Altstädtische Rathaus) dates from 1470 and is an attractive two-story Late Gothic brick building.
 Notable exterior features include its stepped gable, a tower and doorway with rich brick tracery, as well as a large pointed-arched doorway in the east gable.

 Another important feature is the statue of Roland, Germany's most famous knight.
 Located directly in front of the Old Town Hall, it was sculpted in 1474 as a symbol of municipal authority.
-Standing 5.35-meters-high, this impressive sandstone structure is considered one of the most important figures of its kind in the country, rivaling a similar statue located in the city of Bremen.
+Standing 5.35 meters high, this impressive sandstone structure is considered one of the most important figures of its kind in the country, rivaling similar statues located in Brunswick and the city of Bremen.

 Address: Altstädtischer Markt 10, 14770 Brandenburg an der Havel, Germany